Troutnut.com Fly Fishing for Trout Home

 These are very rarely called Gray-Winged Olive Quills.

-This genus is not well-known to fly fishers yet because most of its species were, until very recently, classified as either Centroptilum or Cloeon.
+This genus is not well-known to fly fishers because most of its species were, until very recently, classified as either Centroptilum or Cloeon.

 These mayflies may be abundant enough to cause fishable hatches in spite of their tiny size.